-By the seventeenth century, knot gardens were becoming less popular with the new fashion of dividing the garden into square walled plots.
-John Parkinson (Paradisi in Sole,1656) suggested that the outer square could be surrounded by hedges while the internal squares could contain ‘walks either open or close, either publick or private, a Maze or Wildernesse, a Rock, or Mount with a Fountain in the midst thereof to convey water to every part of the Garden.’
+But there was much development in the style of gardening.
+Knot gardens were becoming less popular with the new fashion of dividing the garden into square walled plots.
+John Parkinson suggested that the outer square could be surrounded by hedges while the internal squares could contain ‘walks either open or close, either publick or private, a Maze or Wildernesse, a Rock, or Mount with a Fountain in the midst thereof to convey water to every part of the Garden.’

-Mollet’s book was illustrated with thirty copperplates including his ‘parterres de broderie’ (see Wilton House).
+Mollet’s book was illustrated with thirty copperplates including his ‘parterres de broderie’ ( Wilton House).

-With the influx of plants from abroad, it became necessary to provide protection for these plants in the winter.
-‘Glass cases’ were built at Hampton Court but the problem was how to heat these rooms.
-A major breakthrough came in 1684 when a new greenhouse was built by Mr Watts at Chelsea Physic Garden.
-It had a tunnel running the length of the greenhouse with a fire underneath the floor; John Evelyn was so impressed by this method that by 1691 he had created his own.
+With the influx of plants from abroad, it became necessary to provide protection for them in winter.
+‘Glass cases’ were built at Hampton Court although many plants died from toxic fumes from the coal fires.
+The problem was solved in 1684, when Mr Watts, Head Gardener at Chelsea Physic Garden built a tunnel running the length of the greenhouse with a fire underneath the floor.